ivuorinen/starred/README.md

 - [hoffstadt/DearPyGui](https://github.com/hoffstadt/DearPyGui) - Dear PyGui: A fast and powerful Graphical User Interface Toolkit for Python with minimal dependencies
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
+- [owasp-modsecurity/ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 - [sbarex/SourceCodeSyntaxHighlight](https://github.com/sbarex/SourceCodeSyntaxHighlight) - Quick Look extension for highlight source code files on macOS 10.15 and later.
 - [tstack/lnav](https://github.com/tstack/lnav) - Log file navigator
 - [vicinaehq/vicinae](https://github.com/vicinaehq/vicinae) - A focused launcher for your desktop — native, fast, extensible